telerik/winforms-docs/ribbonbar/structure.md

 ---
 title: Structure
 page_title: Structure| RadRibbonBar
-description: This article describes the inner structure and organization of the elements which build the RadRibbonBar control..
+description: This article describes the inner structure and organization of the elements which build the RadRibbonBar control.
-slug: winforms/ribbonbar/getting-started/structure-of-radribbonbar
+slug: winforms/ribbonbar/structure
 tags: structure,of,radribbonbar
 published: True
 position: 1